Overview of Withdrawal Processes

 A student may request a medical withdrawal during the semester should she determine that she cannot fulfill the academic requirements for her classes and/or a documented medical condition makes it difficult successfully to complete the semester.

-The request to withdraw must be made in writing to a Class Dean, the Director or the Associate Director of Health Services, or the Director of Counseling Services.
+The request to withdraw must be made in writing to a Class Dean, the Director of the Schacht Center, or the Associate Directors of Medical and Counseling Services.

 Required Withdrawal during the Semester